 Yes, you can drop Ironmaster dumbbells, however, this should only be done horizontally and from a low height.
-Generally speaking, though, I would avoid dropping any kind of adjustable dumbbell, as it could loosen the adjustment system and pose a safety concern.
+Generally speaking, though, I would avoid dropping any kind of adjustable dumbbells, as it could loosen the adjustment system and pose a safety concern.

 Are Ironmaster dumbbells worth it?

 Yes, Ironmaster dumbbells are worth it, as they possibly could replace a set of 28 dumbbells.
-With the compact design, they should take up minimal space in your home gym, making it easy to expand with other equipment.
+With the compact design, they should take up minimal space in your home gym, making it easy to expand with other workout equipment.

 Ironmaster vs PowerBlock: Which Adjustable Dumbbell Is Better?